Who are you?

 I’d like to write for OBG, are you taking on writers, contributors, or interns?

-Unfortunately, no I am not and don’t plan on building a team of writers in the future.
+No, I am not, nor do I plan on building a team of writers in the future.

 More information will be added to this list as time goes on, so please check back!